kl2806/devfest-data-science-track/DevFest Data Science Track.md

 pip install ipython
 pip install jupyter
 pip install scikit-learn
-pip install tqdm
 pip install BeautifulSoup4
 pip install requests
 ```

-Type those commands, one line at a time, into your Terminal or Command Prompt to install all the necessary python packages that we'll be using.

 We wrote this curriculum using [Jupyter notebooks](http://jupyter.org/), so there may be some slight finnegaling required (such as omitting `%matplotlib inline` and `bokeh.io.output_notebook()`).

 <a href="#top" class="top" id="level1">Top</a>